(2 min read)

 Some additional factors should be considered here.
 The first is seasonality.
 The same engagement models may not be appropriate for all points in the year.
 The second is the churn risk associated with different engagement levels.

 While churn risk should not determine your engagement model, it will determine the urgency of closing your engagement gaps.
-To learn how to understand your engagement-churn relationship, click here.
+Learn how to understand your engagement-churn relationship.